- What is Google Drive backup?

 - Recovery is going to be a tedious process: In case a situation comes where you have to recover all your Google Drive data, chances are that you’ll find different file types distributed across multiple .zip files.
 You will have to manually sort these and put them in order.

 Note: Google Takeout is known to have technical issues.
-There has been a recent incident where some videos in Google Photos were mistakenly exported to unrelated users’ archives.
+In 2020, there was an incident where some videos in Google Photos were mistakenly exported to unrelated users’ archives.

 1) Is Google Drive safe for business?